Spectral Line Workshop

 outfile='NGC660.tau')

-In the viewer, set the range of values to [0,1] to exclude noise pixels and you should see
+In viewer/CARTA, adjust the range of values to [0,1] to exclude noise pixels, and you should see something similar to the following:

-Hooray, this concludes the spectral line workshop.
-You have performed self-calibration and imaging of a spectral cube and should have learnt about how to remove the continuum emission.
-On top of this, we have performed some analysis on the spectral cube via moments, pv maps and optical depth calculations.
-This analysis has revealed that the NGC660 outburst has two components which are moving towards and away from the central black hole.
-Based upon the optical depth maps, the obscuring fraction of HI is a little higher towards the centre of the object indicating that the gas is denser and could be fuelling this outburst.
+Hooray, this concludes the spectral line workshop!
+You have performed self-calibration and imaging of a spectral cube and should have learnt how to remove the continuum emission.
+In addition, we conducted analysis on the spectral cube using moments, pv maps, and optical depth calculations.
+This analysis has revealed that the NGC660 outburst consists of two components moving towards and away from the central black hole.
+Based on the optical depth maps, the obscuring fraction of HI is slightly higher toward the centre of the object, indicating that the gas is denser and could be fueling this outburst.

 back to Unit 4